copperwater/xNetHack/doc/xnh-changelog-7.0.md

   the explosion.
 - Ghosts will not make themselves uninvisible in an attempt to frighten you if you are already paralyzed.
+- Elven ring mail, in its default copper form, provides 2 AC, and provides 4 AC if made of mithril.

 ### Interface changes